A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

 \subsection{NIRCam imaging data}

-We use photometric and spectroscopic data obtained by JWST as part of the JADES \cite{Eisenstein_goodss_proposal_jadesprop} collaboration.
-JADES consists of both the NIRCam \cite{Rieke_NIRCam_performance_2023PASP..135b8001R} and NIRSpec \cite{jakobsen_nirspec_2022} Guaranteed Time Observations (GTO) instrument teams, and was set up to be able to use a combination of imaging and spectroscopy in order to utilise the full capabilities of both instruments.
-We use the JADES NIRCam imaging of the Great Observatories Origins Deep Survey - South (GOODS-S) field \cite{Giavalisco_GOODSS_2004ApJ...600L..93G}.
-This consists of imaging in F090W, F115W, F150W, and F200W short wavelength (SW) bands, and F277W, F335M, F356W, F410M, and F444W, long wavelength (LW) bands.
+We use photometric and spectroscopic data obtained by JWST as part of the JADES \cite{Eisenstein2023} collaboration.
+JADES consists of the NIRCam \cite{Rieke2023} and NIRSpec \cite{Jakobson2022} Guaranteed Time Observations (GTO) instrument teams, and was established to be able to use a combination of imaging and spectroscopy to utilise the full capabilities of both instruments.
+We use the JADES NIRCam imaging of the Great Observatories Origins Deep Survey - South (GOODS-S) field \cite{Giavalisco2004}.
+This consists of imaging in F090W, F115W, F150W, and F200W short-wavelength (SW) bands, and F277W, F335M, F356W, F410M, and F444W long-wavelength (LW) bands.

-The details of the data reduction of the NIRCam data will be presented as part of the JADES programme in Tacchella et al. (in prep.), and have already been described in some detail in \cite{Robertson_JADES_2022arXiv221204480R, Tacchella_Gnz11_2023arXiv230207234T}.
+The details of the data reduction of the NIRCam data will be presented as part of the JADES programme in Tacchella et al. (in prep.), and have already been described in some detail in \cite{Robertson2023, Tacchella2023b}.
 Briefly, we use the JWST Calibration Pipeline v1.9.2 with the CRDS pipeline mapping (pmap) context 1039.
-We run Stage 1 and Stage 2 of the pipeline withe default parameters, but provided our own sky-flat for the flat-fielding.
-Following Stage 2, we perform several custom corrections in order to account for several features in the NIRCam images \cite{Rigby_background_2022arXiv221109890R}, including the 1/f noise \cite{Schlawin_2020AJ....160..231S}, scattered-light effects (``wisps'') and the large-scale background.
+We run Stage 1 and Stage 2 of the pipeline with the default parameters, but provided our own sky-flat for the flat-fielding.
+Following Stage 2, we perform several custom corrections in order to account for several features in the NIRCam images \cite{Rigby2023a}, including the 1/f noise \cite{Schlawin2020}, scattered-light effects (``wisps'') and the large-scale background.
 Since all of those effects are additive, we fit and subtract them.

 Before constructing the final mosaic, we perform an astrometric alignment using a custom version of JWST TweakReg.
 We calculate both the relative and absolute astrometric correction for images grouped by visit and band by matching sources to a reference catalogue constructed from HST F814W and F160W mosaics in the GOODS-S field with astrometry tied to Gaia-EDR3 (\cite{Gaia_DR3_2021A&A...649A...1G}; G. Brammer priv. comm.).
 We achieve an overall good alignment with relative offsets between bands of less than 0.1 short-wavelength pixel ($<3$ mas).
 We then run Stage 3 of the JWST pipeline, combining all exposures of a given filter and a given visit.